7 Different pricing strategies: Definitions, Types, Examples (2024)

 - High-low pricing strategy

-Competitive pricing or Competition-based pricing is the most commonly used pricing strategy as it is simple and effective.
+Competitive pricing, or competition-based pricing, is the most commonly used pricing strategy as it is simple and effective.
 This strategy works by setting prices based on how competitors charge for the same or similar products.
+A competitive pricing strategy is suitable for businesses with a lot of competitors, and benchmarks can be easily found.

-Markup pricing or cost-plus pricing is also one of the most popular pricing strategies, especially for retail businesses.
+Markup pricing, or cost-plus pricing, is also one of the most popular pricing strategies, especially for retail businesses.
 Markup pricing refers to adding a price margin on top of the cost of goods sold.

 Businesses employing this strategy normally determine the prices based on the revenue or profit goal set.
 A cost-plus pricing strategy is often used together with competitive pricing.
 You can use Konigle Bulk Price Editor to update prices with respect to the costs of your products.